 I mean, this is pretty much self-explanatory, right?

 I actually used a different cream cheese frosting than my normal butter/cream cheese combination because I wanted this snickerdoodle cake to have more of a thick glaze than a frosting.
-So it’s actually much easier than traditional cream cheese frosting!
+So it’s actually more of a cream cheese icing, and much easier to make than frosting as no electric mixer is needed!

 All you need to do is whisk softened cream cheese with powdered sugar, vanilla bean paste or vanilla extract, and enough milk (dairy or non-dairy, both are fine) to achieve a thick, pourable consistency.